 Employee referral: If a Givaudan employee refers you for an open position at Givaudan, he or she will provide, with your consent, your name and your contact details.
 This information is necessary for us to link your name to the one of the employees who referred you.

 Performing background checks: For specific functions or locations we might perform background checks.
 This includes verifying your skills, qualifications and background for a particular role and your information or your criminal records.
 In these cases we will inform you about this request accordingly.

 What do we do with it?

-Application period: With the help of the personal data provided above, our recruitment team selects the most suitable candidates.
+Career portal and video screening: With the help of the personal data provided in the career portal and, if applicable, during the video screening, our recruitment team selects the most suitable candidates.
 During the interviews, additional information might be asked from you in order to get to know you better.

 Assessments: We might ask you to participate in assessments according to the job level and/or job function you apply for.
 Givaudan has a rigorous selection process to ensure that future employees will be successful in their role and in the organisation.
 This selection process might consist of: